 - The student has exhausted all available grievance procedures established by the institution.

-- The student did not receive a satisfactory resolution and is contacting SCHEV as a last resort in the grievance process.
+- The student is not satisfied with the resolution provided by the institution and is contacting SCHEV as a last resort in the grievance process.

 - The student has submitted the complaint to SCHEV electronically using the “Student Complaint Form” (below).
 The student’s complaint must contain a detailed description of the claim, including dates, times, and full names of all involved, as well as the actions taken by both the student and the school to resolve the matter.